 This module covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.

 In Year 2 you'll deepen your understanding of fundamental laws, processes and techniques.
 Advanced laboratory work will enable you to plan and execute extended experiments.
 You'll learn to approach problems creatively and develop your skills of experimentation.

 Year 3 introduces some advanced concepts, building on the expertise you've developed.
 Optional modules give you the chance to delve deeper into your favourite topic, or discover a new area of advanced physics.

 You'll complete advanced laboratory work which will include preparation for your research project in the final year.

-Choose two of the following optional modules:
+You will choose three of the following option modules:

 The fourth year consists of a number of advanced option modules, providing you with the opportunity to specialise further.
 You'll apply the core knowledge you've developed over the previous years to topics aligned with our internationally-recognised research groups.

 You'll undertake a major research project under the supervision of an academic member of staff with expertise in the area you choose to focus on.
 You'll conduct original research to reach new conclusions and, at the highest levels, contribute to our understanding of physics.

 Our students widely acknowledge the MPhys project as one of the most satisfying and rewarding parts of the course.
 You'll undertake independent research to investigate a current problem in the field, or bring new perspectives to a familiar topic.
 You may need to design, build and evaluate equipment for a specific experimental purpose.